Appventurez- app development company

 AI-based systems and robotics can be sterilized and, therefore, are suitable for the food industry.
 It is due to this characteristic that the possibility of contamination in food products is reduced to zero.
 This in turn reduces the risk of foodborne diseases and food poisoning.

-In several cases, food grains like wheat and pulses, and oilseeds like mustard and sesame are stored unpackaged in large godowns over longer periods of time without refrigeration.
+In several cases, food grains like wheat and pulses, and oilseeds like mustard and sesame are stored unpackaged in large godowns over longer periods without refrigeration.
 This is done to maintain a buffer stock to meet demands in extraordinary circumstances.
 However, these grains do get contaminated in humid conditions and lead to the development of various diseases and symptoms in humans.

 NGS (Next-Generation Sequencing) is a method of sequencing that strengthens food safety and security through data collection, analysis, and extensive testing.
 It can measure contamination and prevent possible hazardous implications through genome examination.